tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 at $p$ and $q$ such that
  $$\\# E(\mathbb{F}\_p) = q \text{  }  \text{  and  }  \text{  } \\# E(\mathbb{F}\_q) = p $$

-Depending on the curve in case, and unlike pairing-friendly curves, some curves have a large number of amicable pairs.
+Depending on the curve at hand, and unlike pairing-friendly curves, some curves have a large number of amicable pairs.
 For instance, in [[16]], Silverman and Stange report that the curve of $y^2 = x^3 + 2$ has
 more than 800 amicable pairs using prime numbers that are less than $10^6$.

 See [Figure 3](#fig_apps) above for a simplified depiction of a recursive proof system using an Amicable pair of elliptic curves.

 ## Brief Survey: Recursive Proofs Protocols